As a nonprofit professional, you likely already know the basics of matching gifts. But ask yourself this question:

 - Nonprofit eligibility.
 One of the biggest specifications to look out for is whether your nonprofit is eligible to receive matching donations.
 Usually, most nonprofits are eligible, including educational institutions, arts and cultural organizations, and health and human services.
 However, the most common type of ineligible nonprofit is religious organizations, though there are exceptions to this as well, especially if the donation is being used for a non-religious purpose.

 - Nonprofit verification.
 Once a donor has submitted their matching gift request to their employer, it’s your nonprofit’s responsibility to verify the donation with the company.
-You’ll usually receive an email or letter with instructions on how to verify the gift, and this will either be done online through a corporate giving vendor or via mail.
-This is incredibly important.
+You’ll usually receive an email or letter with instructions on how to verify the gift through a corporate giving vendor.
 If you don’t follow the instructions and confirm the donation and your nonprofit’s eligibility, you will lose out on the match.

 Did you know that approximately $4-7 billion in matching gift funding goes unclaimed every year?
 That’s because too many donors are unaware that they’re eligible for matching gift programs.
 And even if they knew they were eligible, they wouldn’t know how to start their match request.

-If you don’t promote this awesome opportunity to your donors, they won’t take the next step toward matching their donation.
+To summarize, if you don’t promote this valuable opportunity to your donors, they won’t take the next step toward matching their donation.
 Luckily, we’ve identified some of the top ways you can effectively promote matching gifts to your supporters.

 Online Donation Forms